nickeblewis/nicklewis.net.7/markdown/drafts/emergency-blog-post.md

 Baldhiker
 = [ ] Find a few more to add in here

 This realisation led me to seriously doubt myself and any work that I had written in the past, that I knew I had to take a whole new approach.
-Write52 came along at the right time, as I am really pleased with the response to my most recent articles.
-So I want to build on it massively.
+Write52 came along at the right time, and since getting involved I am really pleased with the response to my most recent articles.
+A few months ago I registered the domain theramblingphotographer.com and a few days ago I remembered I had created it!
+It dawned on me that is a great name and fits the subject matter.
+I love walking, exploring, finding fascinating places and people, all of which leads to the photographs I take.
+I have always wanted to write a new kind of walking book or series of them, so why not start out with a blog, then some more in-depth guides that I could charge for.
+I will ultimately look into self-publishing.